 1/4 cup wheat starch or cornstarch

 1/4 cup rosewater

 - In a small mixing bowl dissolve cornstarch in 1/2 cup of cool water.

 - Pour the milk into a heavy-bottomed saucepan over medium heat, stir in rice flour and start stirring.

 - Add cornstarch and cardamom, whisk constantly until thickened to a pudding-like consistency.

 - Add sugar while whisking continuously until the sugar is fully dissolved.
 Reduce the heat, add rosewater, stir and simmer on low heat for another 2-3 minutes.

 - Remove from heat and pour into a large shallow glass dish and sprinkle crushed pistachios or shredded coconuts on top.
 Or generously sprinkle crushed pistachios onto the bottom of the silicon molds, pour the mixture into the molds, smooth the surface and level it out.
 The third option is to simply pour the mixture into individual serving bowls.

-- Allow to cool at room temperature and place in the refrigerator for 6-8 hours or until set.
+- Allow to cool at room temperature, cover the dish with plastic wrap and place in the refrigerator for 4-6 hours or until cool and set.